swiftlang/swift/docs/ABIStabilityManifesto.md

 The layout algorithm for structs should result in an efficient use of space, possibly by laying out fields in a different order than declared [[SR-3723](https://bugs.swift.org/browse/SR-3723)].
 We may want a fully declaration-order-agnostic algorithm to allow data members to be reordered in source without breaking binary compatibility [[SR-3724](https://bugs.swift.org/browse/SR-3724)].
 We also need to consider whether, by default, we want to ensure struct data members are addressable (i.e. byte-aligned) or if we'd rather do bit-packing to save space [[SR-3725](https://bugs.swift.org/browse/SR-3725)].

 Zero sized structs do not take up any space as data members and struct members may be laid out in the padding of sub-structs.
-We may want to explore whether there are implementation benefits to capping alignment at some number, e.g. 16 on many platforms [[SR-xxxx]()].
+We may want to explore whether there are implementation benefits to capping alignment at some number, e.g. 16 on many platforms [[SR-3912](https://bugs.swift.org/browse/SR-3912)].

 #### <a name="tuples"></a>Tuples